muranava/vics/README.md

 the UI and server is REST over HTTP serialized as JSON.
 PDFs are generated on the server and returned to the client as byte arrays.

+A security system is implemented using Spring security and Redis for session state persistence.
+The application should be deployed using TLS.

 PostgreSQL is used for persistence.

 ## Build & Test